-But with the team of criminal defense attorneys at Hiltner Trial Lawyers, you will get the defense that you deserve.
-Read on to learn vital information about how a vehicular manslaughter charge in Ohio can impact your life.
+Read on to learn vital information about how a vehicular manslaughter charge in Ohio can impact your life, its penalties, and legal implications.

-In the state of Ohio, vehicular manslaughter is a second-degree misdemeanor that evolves from a misdemeanor traffic violation resulting in death.
+In the state of Ohio, vehicular manslaughter is generally charged as a second-degree misdemeanor arising from a misdemeanor traffic violation that results in death.
+Common traffic violations can, under tragic circumstances, lead to this charge.
+In many cases, these minor traffic misdemeanors entail the following:

-As a second-degree misdemeanor, vehicular manslaughter can result in the following penalties:
+As a second-degree misdemeanor, a vehicular manslaughter conviction in Ohio can result in the following penalties:

 - A $750 fine